 One of the free attractions in Hendersonville, the Mineral and Lapidary Museum is an interesting place to pop in for a visit.
 One of the most eye-catching displays here is a dark room with various minerals that glow different colors under different types of lighting.

 You can also see fossils and fossil replicas, including a T-Rex skull.
 The staff here are very engaging and happy to point out some of the most unique items in the collection and give a quick overview of what you're seeing.

 Many of the main attractions are in downtown Hendersonville or nearby Flat Rock, but the area is very compact, and distances are short.
 Where to stay depends more on the type of accommodation you are looking for.
 You can find historic B&Bs, perfect for romantic getaways, modern hotel chains, and family-focused properties, all within easy distance of the major attractions of Hendersonville.
 Below are some of our recommended hotel choices.

-With a slightly more modern appearance but an equally appealing ambience is the Charleston Inn.
-Both of these B&Bs are in a wonderful location within walking distance of the restaurants and attractions on Main Street.
+- With a slightly more modern appearance but an equally appealing ambience is the Charleston Inn.
+This B&B is in a wonderful location within walking distance of the restaurants and attractions on Main Street.

 More Related Articles on PlanetWare.com

 North Carolina Mountains: You can find a world of outdoor fun in this area of the state.
 The streams and rivers offer ample opportunity for fishing.
 Find out where to go with our article on the Top Rivers for Trout Fishing in North Carolina.
 In winter, hit the slopes at North Carolina's best ski resorts.
 This is also an area you may want to escape to for one of our recommended Romantic Getaways in North Carolina.